spartaksun/apollo-uploader/README.md

         }
     }
 ```
 You can customize upload mutation by passing it in Uploader.init().
-You `MUST NOT` change mutation name `uploadFile` and `file` parameter.
+You `MUST NOT` change mutation name and parameter `file`.

 ```typescript jsx
 ...